akileshjayakumar/Flip-The-Coin-Game/README.md

 - **Responsive Design**: Fully optimized for both mobile and desktop browsers.
 - **Interactive UI**: Simple, engaging interface for flipping the coin and viewing results.
-- **Statistics Tracking**: Tracks and displays real-time results of heads and tails outcomes.

 ## Tools Used